ARCLeeds/wrf-build/WRFInstallation.md

 Most researchers that are using HPC are interested in the em_real case.
 The option for which case you want to install must be given in the compilation options.

+The WRF install is done by `build/compileWRF.sh` and contains:

+	export JASPERLIB=$DIR/grib2/lib
+	export JASPERINC=$DIR/grib2/include
+	tar -xf WRFV3.7.TAR
+	cd WRFV3
+	./configure
+	./compile em_real >& log.compile

+	##This line is a test for the existence of the .exe files

+	ls -ls main/*.exe

 ### WRF Test

 if an em_real case was compiled there should be four executables (files with extension .exe) created.